 The ultimate goal of every brand is to sell its product, directly or indirectly.
 There are no exceptions to this statement.

 Everybody likes to buy, but no one wants to be sold to.
 Also, nobody wants to see a pushy sales pitch either.
-This sentiment is true not just in the case of TikTok, but all social media platforms.
+This sentiment is true not just in the case of TikTok, but in all social media platforms.

 The TikTok platform comes with nearly a billion users.
 Its large user base makes it an ideal place for any business to market its product or service.
-Neither the platform nor its users, mind the brands promoting their product.
+Neither the platform nor its users, mind the brands promoting their products.

 TikTok comes with its own self-serve ad platform that allows brands to select ad objectives, chose budgets, and upload video content.
 What’s required of you is the use of subtle ways to promote the brand.